johnstontrav/klairejohnston-hugo-cms/site/content/post/you-didnt-leave-and-you-missed-the-party.md

 ![](/img/signal-attachment-2020-01-11-193924.jpeg)

-On the fringe of an upgraded Watch & Act issues via Vic Emergency, I took the imminent isolation of Bright seriously.
-I was, uncharacteristically, at home on my own and therefore without the planned husband and children, 4x4 vehicle, and camper trailer to evacuate with, as previously planned.
-So, I improvised and herded my 40 kilo border collie into the back of the Nissan Micra and prayed to a god I don't believe in.
+On the fringe of an upgraded Watch & Act issued via Vic Emergency, I took the imminent isolation of Bright as my trigger to leave.
+I was, uncharacteristically, home on my own and therefore without the planned husband and children, 4x4 vehicle, and camper trailer to evacuate with.
+So, I improvised and herded my 40 kilo border collie into the back of the Nissan Micra and prayed to a god I'm not sure I believe in.

 I reached the Relief Centre at Wangaratta and was greeted in a way that reduced me to tears.
 A crowd of people, who in a Centrelink line would have bitten your digits off just to jump the queue, were quiet and orderly and exuding a silent kind of gratitude for the care that was being shown to them.

 And, holy shit.
-Next time you enter a crowded room of people who care when they aren't being paid, drop me a line.
-We'll both shout them a f#$@ing beer.
+Next time you enter a crowded room of desperate people who care when they aren't being paid, drop me a line.
+We'll both shout them a beer.

 My newbie questions were answered with patience and then some, while water was ferried to my confused puppy tied up in the 43 degree heat outside.

 There was no accommodation left in town for one person with a furry 'plus one'.
-Other options were readily presented to me and so, politely declining the offer of a staff member to bunk in their spare room (ideally leaving that for someone with non-fur-babies, who might be in greater desperation) I took the prompt to approach the army personnel there to check on lodging options.
+So I took the prompt to approach the army personnel there to check on lodging options.

-I cannot begin to convey how unpredictable and fantastic the next several hours would be ...
+I cannot begin to convey how unique  the next several hours would be ...

 \[Read On: Part 2]